notDhruv/jekyll-now/work.md

 <details>
   <summary> Read more... </summary>
   <p>
   Involved investigation of weakening, division and resolution strategies and their interplay to minimize constraint blow-up and optimize strength for PB specifications.
 It further provides an implementation in SAT4j with a case-by-case analysis of observed improvement in runtime.
-The focused paper is [here](https://arxiv.org/abs/2005.04466).
+The focused paper is <a href="https://arxiv.org/abs/2005.04466"> here </a>.
   </p>
 </details>